xxprobot13/MahMUD-goatbot-v2/README.md

-this goat bot real owner Ntkhang btw this fork template *Maintained by:** MahMUD
+This goat bot real author Ntkhang btw this fork template *Maintained by:* MahMUD
 If you find any issues, please report them!

 𝐅𝐚𝐜𝐞𝐛𝐨𝐨𝐤: <a href="https://www.facebook.com/mahmud.x07" style="color: black;">MahMUD</a></h3></div>